 Daniel P. Tighe represents clients in business disputes and regulatory proceedings in state and federal courts throughout the United States.
 His practice is wide-ranging.
 He was one of the lawyers who represented the Winklevoss brothers in part of their dispute against Facebook, as later dramatized in the movie The Social Network.
-He represents Liberty Mutual in a variety of matters, including class actions and disputes over the terms of large commercial insurance programs and allegations related to claims handling.
+He represents a large Boston-based insurance carrier in a variety of matters, including class actions and disputes over the terms of large commercial insurance programs and allegations related to claims handling.
 He represents clients involved in proceedings with the Securities and Exchange Commission and in intellectual property disputes.
 He also represents, on a pro bono basis, a number of undocumented immigrants facing deportation proceedings.

 Dan co-chairs Prince Lobel’s Litigation Practice Group.
 He serves on the Steering Committee for the Boston Bar Association’s Business and Commercial Litigation Section.
 Dan is a past member of the Civil Litigation Section Committee of the Massachusetts Bar Association, and he has served on continuing legal education panels related to various civil practice issues.
 Dan has been named a Massachusetts’ “Super Lawyer” for each year since 2005.